jadefi-io/.github/profile/README.md

 Jade is building automated trading systems for traders on the Solana cryptocurrency market.

 We currently have two products: Dragonsreach ("sniper") and Wisp (copy-trading and signals).
-You'll learn more about them in our [website](https://www.jadefi.io/)

 Repositories: